ilya-boldyrev/ViBot/README.md

 # ViBot Project

 ## Introduction
-ViBo is a virtual health assistant designed to provide users with medical guidance and information.
+ViBot is a demonstration of a virtual health assistant designed to eventually provide users with healthcare guidance and information.
 This project leverages modern web technologies to offer an interactive and user-friendly platform for health-related inquiries.
+It is only a demo and is not intended for use in any capacity for healthcare or medical guidance.
+It is only a technology showcase.

 ## Features
 - Interactive chatbot for answering medical queries